Ecclesiastes : Its Meaning and Purpose

 Does it deny the resurrection?

 Ecclesiastes is written from the

-perspective of a counselor to someone who is deeply depressed.
+perspective of a counselor to someone who finds the sad

 His response is not a theological dissertation on suffering.

-Rather it is a pastoral response to a person in great need.
+Rather it is a pastoral response to a person’s emotional needs.

 The Bible is a library of books.
 The authors of